crypticwisdom/Python_notes/Python Language/1-python-notes.md

 # Iterable and Iterator

-Iterables is an object that can be looped over.
+Iterable is an object that can be looped over.

 - list
 - tuple